oomer/bellarenderfarm/README.md

 - Reboot and log into Windows
 - **deadlinelauncher.exe** should start
 - if **not** start it C:\Program Files\Thinkbox\Deadline10\bin\deadlinelauncher.exe
-- Windows will ask for network permission<sup>admin password required</sup>
+- Windows Defender Firewall will ask for network permission<sup>admin password required</sup>
 - **deadlineworker.exe** should also start
-- Windows will ask for network permission<sup>admin password required</sup>
+- Windows Defender Firewall will ask for network permission<sup>admin password required</sup>
+> When you start any Deadline app for the first time, Windows Defender Firewall will request permission

 This popping up on your client computers means the **Deadline** Repository and Database were set up correctly